Fellowship Bible Church of Carson City, Inc. (Rev. 3/21/23)

 Section A. Resignation and Removal

-Deacon may resign during his two-year commitment of active service only if he moves out of the area or becomes incapacitated and unable to perform his duties.
+Deacon may resign during his one year commitment of active service.
 Written notice of a move specifying the effective date of the resignation may be given to the Chairman of the Deacon Board or to the Secretary of the Church.
 A Deacon may be removed at any time by resolution adopted by a consensus of the Board of Deacons or the Board of Elders.